 DECIDE YOUR BUDGET

 It doesn’t have to break the bank, once you’ve decided how much you have to spend, you can choose the equipment to fit your budget.
 Most gym equipment exists in various price brackets, so check online to find the best rowing machines or dumbbells in your price range.
+Don’t forget your portable running band!
+Can’t have a home gym without one of these found on Runner Click!

 If you’re lucky enough to be able to dedicate an entire room to your home gym, you’ll want to decorate it suitably.
 Bright, fresh colors are best to help you feel energized, and you’ll probably want to go for a hard-wearing flooring too.
 Make sure you include decorating in your budget to ensure you don’t overspend.
 Remember to install mirrors on the wall, so you can keep an eye on your technique and admire your progress while you work out.